2025–26 Men's FIH Pro League: Format

 The home and away principle was kept for the season, which was divided into date blocks.
 To assist with competition planning, international and national, several teams gathered in one venue to contest “mini-tournaments," wherein they each played two matches against one another.

 If one of the two matches played between two teams was cancelled, the winner of the other match received double points.

 This season winner earned direct qualification for the 2028 Summer Olympics.

 Teams

 Following their win of the 2024–25 FIH Nations Cup, the promoted team were set with New Zealand replacing the relegated team of the last season of the 2024–25 FIH Pro League, Ireland.
 On 23 July 2025, New Zealand withdrew and was replaced by Pakistan who finished second in the 2024–25 Men's FIH Hockey Nations Cup.

+Venues and stages

+Following is a list of all venues and host cities across the world.
+Tournament hosts in parentheses.